coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 **Alter Shape (Ex):** A protean can assume the shape of any combination of physical nondeific creatures at the same time as a free action.
-In fact, a protean's form constantly boils, and it requires a move-equivalent action each round for a protean to maintain a certain shape (even if that shape is a combination of several shapes).
+In fact, a protean’s form constantly boils, and it requires a move-equivalent action each round for a protean to maintain a certain shape (even if that shape is a combination of several shapes).
 Whatever its present form, the protean retains all its own special qualities.